crawl/crawl/crawl-ref/docs/develop/rng_guidelines.md

 different compilers or build options (or OSs, perhaps) lead to different choices.
 The biggest example is the ordering of random calls in arithmetic expressions, discussed in section 4.1, so this is definitely the first thing to look for.
-The #crawl-dev population on Libera IRC in aggregate has pretty detailed knowledge of the C++ specs, so if you aren't sure whether somethig in particular is defined, this is a good place to ask.
+The ##crawl-dev population in aggregate has pretty detailed knowledge of the C++ specs, so if you aren't sure whether somethig in particular is defined, this is a good place to ask.

 Before opening the VM, however, if what you are seeing is a difference between your device and Travis CI results - keep in mind that Travis runs its tests